Here is one of the biggest lessons I’ve learned while trying to run my home-based business:

 So which of these ideas do you want to try this year as a way to develop your home-based business?

 I would love to hear from you and hear if you have any further ideas of your own.
-I wish you a great year of success in your home-based business!
+I wish you a great success in your home-based business!